microfossil/particle-classification-onnx/README.md

 -Open the software

--On the first row of buttons, select the operation you wish to perform: “Image acquisition” and / or “Object detection” and / or “Show annotated images” (that will automatically open the annotated images after automated acquisition and object detection for manual control).
+-In the first row of buttons, select the operation you wish to perform: “Image acquisition” and / or “Object detection” and / or “Show annotated images” (that will automatically open the annotated images after automated acquisition and object detection for manual control).

--On the second row, select the corresponding saving folder and / or .onnx model file and confidence threshold for object detection depending on the requested operations (e.g. you don’t need to select an .onnx model if you only want to perform image acquisition; you can keep the saving folder by default).
+-In the second row, select the corresponding saving folder and / or .onnx model file and confidence threshold for object detection depending on the requested operations (e.g. you don’t need to select an .onnx model if you only want to perform image acquisition; you can keep the saving folder by default).

--On the third row, fill in informations about the core, sample and magnification you are using.
+-In the third row, fill in informations about the core, sample and magnification you are using.
 These can account for other metadata if you are not using a core and sample format.
 If the magnification is not in the dropdown list, you can directly write it (providing magnification has no impact on any data processing, it is just a metadata that will be written in the filename).

--On the fourth and fifth rows, adjust the parameters as you need.
-More information about each parameter can be found in the “Instructions” tab directly on the software.
+-In the fourth and fifth rows, adjust the parameters as you need.
+More information about each parameter can be found in the “Instructions” tab directly in the software.

 -The “Save profile” and “Load profile” can be used to save all these parameters before shutting down the software.
 Only one profile can be saved.